 As you can see there are gifts under the tree but mostly just for the children in our family…nieces, nephews, and little cousins.
-It feels as if the older I get the more commercialized Christmas has gotten to be.
+It feels as if the older I get the more commercialized Christmas is.
 My very dear best friend Rhonnie reminded me of that this morning when we were texting each other.
 The trees are up in stores before Halloween.
 It’s insane how much they push the gift purchasing, commercials, black Friday and so forth.

 Isn’t Christmas about Jesus being born and spending time with loved ones and cherishing these special moments?
 Of course, I understand Santa Claus and the children sitting in his lap and so excited for Christmas morning.
 But, what about reading the true story of Christmas to the children and how we celebrate Jesus being born?
 What about also telling them the story of Twas The Night Before Christmas?
 Those are the things I remember most about my childhood Christmas’s.
 Not the dolls, games, candies, etc that I received.
 It was the moments of reading those stories with my family or chasing my brother around the tree.